sjtower/super-lunk-world/notes.md

 1. If you spawn a door from camp, you will respawn at that level on death/restart

 ## Spwan notes

+1. You can spawn an imp without their cauldron if you spawn them in a 1-tile high space.

 ### cannot spawn directly
 1. hornedlizard